vinh123456789/EzHomeLab/docs/install-os.md

 [OpenWRT](https://openwrt.org/) is one of the most famous and actively developed open-source router OS.
 It has a built-in Docker and a ready-to-use AdGuard package, these are some of the reasons why I chose this OS.

-As of now, OpenWRT is only available as a pre-release snapshot for Raspi 5.
-You can access the `2024.09.12` snapshot via the following [link](https://github.com/mj22226/openwrt/releases/tag/bcm2712-6.6).
+As of now, the latest OpenWRT version for Raspi 5 is `24.10.0`.
+You can download it via the following [link](https://firmware-selector.openwrt.org/) or via `wget` using the guide that follows.
 We will use the `ext4-factory` file in our case.

 The ones with `factory` mean it is for flashing a different OS to OpenWRT, while `sysupgrade` means to replace the current OpenWRT OS with a different version.